 Characters as Countries and Concepts

-Let’s look at how scanning informational units / memes for immanent characters might help us better interpret manipulation techniques, in real time.
-We look for the Mana in the Meme.
+Let’s look at how scanning informational units / memes / trolls for immanent characters might help us better interpret manipulation techniques, in real time.
+We look for the Mana in the Meme (Tool 3).
 So today, the character of the Mana we’re hunting out in the data entering our mindstreams is what I designate as a “character.”
+An archetype.

-In the Disinfolklore Analytical Method for parsing Disinformation, a ‘character’ can correspond to a real person, fictional beings, countries, fictional animals (Russia archetyping as a ‘bear’ is a wolf in sheep’s clothing and a perfect example of a perennial character in Disinfolklore), and in fact any existent.
+In the Disinfolklore Analytical Method for parsing Disinformation, a “character” can correspond to a real person, fictional beings, countries.
+An archetype can be a reflection of how we truly view, say, women (as in the previous Putin and Donald examples), fictional animals (Russia archetyping as a ‘bear’ is a wolf in sheep’s clothing and a perfect example of a perennial character in Disinfolklore), and in fact any existent.

 Source: Pattern Recognition: Perennial Characters

-In Disinfolklore, ‘character’ means more than a person.
-Countries, concepts, fictional animals — any existent can function as a character in a Disinfolklore narrative.
-Russia archetyped as ‘the bear’ is a wolf in sheep’s clothing.
-This expanded definition is what makes archetypal literacy a universal detection method: once you see that Ukraine, NATO, ‘the West’ are all being cast as characters with archetypal personalities, you can decode the manipulation regardless of the domain.
+In Disinfolklore, “character” means more than a person.
+Countries, concepts, fictional animals — any existent can function as a character in a Disinfolklore meme.
+The Disinfolklore perspective helps focus our minds on “news” in the same manner we look at characters’ developments in a film or a novel.
+Disinfolklore, however, widens our understanding of what kinds of phenomena can animate a meme: it doesn’t have to be a real person.
+Russia archetypes as “the bear.”
+Archetyping Russia as a bear is a wolf in sheep’s clothing - see what I am doing there?
+I am appealing to folklore-like archetypes to demonstrate to you how Russia deceives through archetyping.
+I am counter-archetyping.
+That is counter Disinfolklore.
+This expanded definition of what constitutes a character is what makes archetypal literacy a universal detection method: once you see that Ukraine, NATO, ‘the West’ are all being cast as characters with archetypal personalities, you can decode the manipulation regardless of the domain.
 See Rearchetyping.

 ← Previous: Jung, Buddhism, and the Origin of Archetypes | Back to Tool 1: Archetypal Disinfolklore Literacy | Next: Zelensky as Master Archetyper →